What is Mindfulness?

 .b Foundations (dot b foundations) course

 Patterned after Jon Kabat Zinn's 8 week MBSR (Mindfulness based Stress Reduction) course.
-This course is intended to help those who work with children to understand the usefulness of a mindfulness practice and help them to develop their own practice.
-The weekly meetings are a chance to practice together, do exercises and discuss the the challenges and benefits of our mindful journey.
-Participants are given a book to guide them through the 8 weeks, access to meditations and personal support.
+This course is intended to guide one to understand the usefulness of a mindfulness practice and to assist in developing a personal practice.
+The weekly meetings are a chance to do guided meditations together, do exercises and discuss the the challenges and benefits of our mindful journey.
+Participants are given a book to guide them through the 8 weeks, access to meditations and resources, plus personal support.

 paws b course